-Are you new to soft pastels and looking for advice?
+Are you new to soft pastels and looking for some guidance?

-If you are thinking of trying soft pastels for the first time but unsure which products to buy or where to begin, this article provides you with a comprehensive list of information.
+If you're considering trying soft pastels for the first time but are uncertain about which products to purchase or where to start, this article offers an all-inclusive guide to assist you.

-Soft pastels comprise of a dry pigment held together with a combination of binder and filler.
-They are vibrant and offer quick results with no drying time needed like some other mediums.
-Mistakes can be easily concealed and achieving flawless, tonal transitions require little practice.
-It is this succinct nature of pastels, coupled with the vibrancy of the pigments that can provide considerable enjoyment whilst learning and adds to their appeal.
+Soft pastels comprise a dry pigment held together with a combination of binder and filler.
+They are vibrant and offer quick results, no drying time needed like other mediums.
+Mistakes can be easily concealed, and achieving flawless tonal transitions require little practice.
+It is this succinct nature of pastels, coupled with the vibrancy of the pigments, that can provide considerable enjoyment whilst learning and adds to their appeal.

-Soft pastels comprise of a dry pigment held together with a combination of binder and filler.
-They are vibrant and offer quick results with no drying time needed like some other mediums.
-Mistakes can be easily concealed and achieving flawless, tonal transitions require little practice.
-It is this succinct nature of pastels, coupled with the vibrancy of the pigments that can provide considerable enjoyment whilst learning and adds to their appeal.
+Soft pastels comprise a dry pigment held together with a combination of binder and filler.
+They are vibrant and offer quick results, no drying time needed like other mediums.
+Mistakes can be easily concealed, and achieving flawless tonal transitions require little practice.
+It is this succinct nature of pastels, coupled with the vibrancy of the pigments, that can provide considerable enjoyment whilst learning and adds to their appeal.

 1. Pastels

-There are four types of 'dry' pastel; Soft, Hard, compact and pencil.
-They also come in many forms; half stick, full stick, slim, thick, soft and hard.
-With all these choices, it adds to the confusion when buying your first set.
-Soft pastels (also known as dry pastels), are made from a mixture of dry pigment, binder and filler to form a paste which is then rolled or shaped and left to dry.
-The ratio of pigment and binder differ in each range, so a soft pastel like Unison contains less binder.
-This means they crumble easier but provides intense colours.
-Hard pastels contain more binder.
-This makes them more suited to fine detail but, more binder means less vibrancy and they do not blend or smudge as well.
-Artists will use a combination of pastels in their work.
+When it comes to 'dry' pastels, there are four types: Soft, Hard, Compact, and Pencil.
+They come in various forms: half-stick, full-stick, slim, thick, soft, and hard.
+With so many options, it can be confusing to choose your first set.
+Soft pastels (also known as dry pastels) are created by mixing dry pigment, binder, and filler to form a paste.
+This paste is then rolled or shaped and left to dry.
+The ratio of pigment and binder differs in each range, with soft pastels like Unison containing less binder.
+Though they crumble easily, they provide intense colours.
+On the other hand, hard pastels have more binder, making them the better choice for fine detail.
+However, more binder means less vibrancy, and they do not blend or smudge as well.
+Artists typically use a combination of pastels in their work.

 |